waseemwaheed/SQL_case_studies/Case Study #2 - Pizza Runner/README.md

 ## Details

-The date is loaded into a MySQL database running in a docker container.
+The data is loaded into a MySQL database running in a docker container.
 The queries are written in a CloudBeaver (a cloud IDE) running in another docker container.

-The containers are configured to load the data at initialization in the MySQL database.
+The containers are configured to load the data at initialization in the database.

 ## Scripts